CodyCardinal/BrainGains/README.md

 ## Newish Features and Bugfixes

-- The Leitner System is implemented automatically.
+- The Leitner 5 Box System is implemented automatically.
 Quiz daily until you run out of questions.
 - Braingains is now published as a [Docker Container](https://hub.docker.com/repository/docker/codesxcodes/braingains/)!

 ## Possible Features List/To Do